barahaw/GuessMaster/README.md

 # Number Guessing Game

 A modern, interactive web game where you compete against a smart AI to guess a randomly selected number.
 The AI leverages a binary search strategy for efficient guessing.
-The game offers multiple difficulty levels, a customizable timer, real-time hints, and a persistent scoreboard to track your progress.
+The game offers multiple difficulty levels, a customizable timer, real-time hints, a persistent scoreboard, and advanced voice control for accessibility and fun.

 ---